 As a vulnerable young woman, you’re also a prime target for human traffickers.

-“I don’t have a father.
+This is her reality, “I don’t have a father.
 My father passed away quite a while ago.
-So, it’s my mother, my brother, and me.”
+So, it’s my mother, my brother, and me.” – Pooja, Artisan in India

 But her work as a fair-trade Artisan is changing that.
-She credits her work – handcrafting block printed leather bags, including our Merit Tote and Merit Wallet – for changing her world.
+She credits her work – handcrafting block printed leather bags – for changing her world.

 “It gives me a stable income throughout the year.
 Without worrying, I’m able to support my family and most importantly, pay for my brother’s education.”